-If you suffered injuries in a car accident, whether you think that distracted driving played a role in it or not, call the attorneys at Max Meyers Law, PLLC today at 425-242-5595.
-We offer free consultations for motor vehicle accident victims.
+If you suffered injuries in a car accident, whether you think that distracted driving played a role in it or not, call the attorneys at Max Meyers Law, PLLC today at 425-399-7000.
+Our Washington auto accident attorney offers free consultations for motor vehicle accident victims.

 How to Prove Distracted Driving Caused the Wreck

 We use many ways to prove that the other driver was not paying as close attention to the road as they should have been.
 They include any of the following:

 - Cell phones - The police will check the cell phones of people who have crashed to see if they had apps open or were talking or texting at the time of the wreck.
 The officer may confiscate the phone as evidence of distracted driving.

 - Cell phone records - If the evidence is not on the cell phone, your lawyer can subpoena the records of the other driver’s cell phone service provider to prove that the driver was not giving the road her full attention.